mfmceneaney/PHYS351/README.md

 ```

 Documentation for these products is available at:
 [Introducing the Adafruit Bluefruit SPI](https://cdn-learn.adafruit.com/downloads/pdf/introducing-the-adafruit-bluefruit-spi-breakout.pdf) / [Introducing the Adafruit Bluefruit UART](https://cdn-learn.adafruit.com/downloads/pdf/introducing-the-adafruit-bluefruit-le-uart-friend.pdf)

 To write to the UART Friend you will also need to use the [Arduino SoftwareSerial Library](https://www.arduino.cc/en/Reference/softwareSerial).

 IMPORTANT: To send data on the UART Friend make sure the on board switch is in UART mode and not CMD mode.

+Below is the connection diagram for the Bluefruit LE UART Friend and the LIS3DH 3-Axis Accelerometer.
 ![Arduino Connections](/Images/FritzingUARTLIS3DH.png)

 ## Raspberry Pi 4 Bluetooth Communication